 In Massachusetts, you have thousands of coastal beaches, parks, conservation areas, boat ramps, and ways to the sea to choose from.
 These online resources to help you find your perfect shoreline spot:

 - Coast Guide Online - To locate more than 1,900 sites along the Massachusetts coast that are owned by government agencies and nonprofits and open to the public, see this interactive mapping tool developed by Massachusetts Office of Coastal Zone Management (CZM).
 This online viewer, which can be used on mobile phones, tablets, and desktop computers, highlights beaches and boat ramps, coastal trails, and many other public spots, such as rocky coasts, shore-side parks, local harbor walks, secluded coves, marshes and creeks, scenic overlooks, small rights-of-way, and much more.

 - Massachusetts Coast Guide to Boston Harbor and the North Shore - Last printed in 2005, this CZM publication includes nearly 400 public access sites from Salisbury to Hingham—from expansive beaches to out-of-the-way scenic vistas.
 While out of print, PDF versions of 22 maps, accompanying site descriptions, and background information are available.

 - Public Access to Buzzards Bay and Its Shores - This Buzzards Bay National Estuary Program web page gives information on the region's boat ramps, beaches, public access sites, and other information.

 - Office of Fishing and Boating Access - This website includes links to online information, publications, and a mapping tool for their more than 200 boat and canoe access sites on coastal waters, great ponds, and rivers throughout Massachusetts.

 2. Check the Water Quality

 Massachusetts beaches typically have good water quality.
 In certain circumstances, however, particularly after heavy rains, contaminants can make the water unsafe for swimming.
 These websites can help you check the water quality (and temperature—another important quality condition!) before heading to the beach:

-Massachusetts Department of Public Health Marine Beaches in Massachusetts - This site provides results of mandatory water quality testing for public and semi-public marine beaches in Massachusetts.
+Massachusetts Department of Public Health Beach Water Quality - This site provides annual beach reports and results of mandatory water quality testing for public and semi-public marine beaches in Massachusetts through a searchable database.